- About Financial Affairs

 All receipts should be secured to an 8 ½” x 11” sheet of paper and attached to the Travel and/or Entertainment Expense Statements.
 In the event that a receipt is lost or unavailable, the Missing Receipt Affidavit must be completed and attached to the appropriate expense statement.

 In place of reimbursement for actual lodging and/or meal expenses, a reasonable per diem may be utilized.
 Per diems may be less than but cannot exceed the regular federal per diem rate for lodging and M&IE in effect for the areas where you stop for sleep or rest.
 Per diems do not need to be supported by hotel and/or meal and incidental expense receipts.
 However, a copy of the applicable GSA per diem rate must accompany the request for reimbursement.
 These rates can be found at http://www.gsa.gov.

-Please note- in order to ensure compliance with state and federal grant regulations, Loyola requires that all travel funded by a state or federal grant must be accompanied by actual hotel receipts.
+Please note- in order to ensure compliance with state grant regulations, Loyola requires that all travel funded by a state grant must be accompanied by actual hotel receipts.
 M&IE per diem rates may still be utilized at the allowable grant contract rate.